Gatley: Ethnicity

 The data in the table refers to the Cheadle and Gatley ward.
 The data comes from the 2001 UK census, when the ward name was Cheadle and the ward encompassed the whole of Gatley and a large part of Cheadle village.
 Gatley has never been an administrative district in its own right and no data for Gatley alone exists.

 Economy and employment

 Gatley's primary commercial area covers Church Road, Stonepail Road, Gatley Road, Northenden Road and Old Hall Road.
 Here there are over 40 shops, 10 take-aways, 8 hairdressers, 4 beauty salons, 5 restaurants, 2 pubs, 4 cafes, a bike shop and significant office space and additional units.
 Gatley has three smaller areas of local shops on Pendlebury Road, Foxland Road and Silverdale Road, each with between two and six commercial premises.

 There are also three small-medium-sized office blocks (on Northenden Road, Park Road and Stonepail Road) which house various businesses.

-Roads and transport
+Transport

+Railway

+Gatley railway station is on the Styal Line, which runs between Longsight (Slade Lane Junction) and Wilmslow.
+The typical service is three trains per hour southbound to Manchester Airport with one continuing to Crewe, via Wilmslow; northbound, there are three services to Manchester Piccadilly (two stopping, one fast), with one continuing to Liverpool Lime Street via Newton-le-Willows and one continuing to Barrow-in-Furness or Windermere.

+The station is managed by Northern, who also operate the large majority of services that stop here.

+Buses

+Bus services in the area are provided predominantly by Stagecoach Manchester.
+Key routes include: